gregjacobs/Angular-Architecture/hybrid-apps/abstracting-plugins.md

 for every call to this plugin method.

-A facade should return an Angular promise, which will automatically run a `$rootScope.$apply()` for you.
+A plugin wrapper should return an Angular promise, which will automatically run a `$rootScope.$apply()` for you.
 Hence, a `$rootScope.$apply()` will never be forgotten.
 Example: